open-telemetry/opentelemetry-specification/specification/sdk-metric.md

 There is an alternative to maintaining aggregators for active metric instruments for each complete, distinct LabelSet.
-Instead of aggregating by each distinct LabelSet in the Meter implementation and reducing dimensionality in the Batcher, the Meter implementation could reduce dimensionality "up front".
-In this design, the Meter implementation would only maintain Aggregators for metric instruments with the reduced-for-export set of dimensions.
+Instead of aggregating by each distinct LabelSet in the Meter implementation and changing dimensionality in the Batcher, the Meter implementation could change dimensionality "up front".
+In this alternative, the Meter implementation would apply a change of dimension to LabelSets on the instrumentation code path as opposed to the collection code path.

 This alternative was not selected because it puts a relatively complicated decision--and potentially additional synchronization--into